GSKang94/my_Documentation/assets/notes/React.md

 # State

-**To remember things, components use states** `setState` is used for updating the state AND re-rendering the view i.e. syncing the DOM with the virtual DOM.
+* **To remember things, components use state.**
+* `setState` is used for updating the state AND re-rendering the view i.e. syncing the DOM with the virtual DOM.

-The method takes an object, and merges or overwrites the state object with it.
+* The method takes an object, and merges or overwrites the state object with it.

-If we update the state directly, React is unaware of the change, and nothing is rendered.
+* If we update the state directly, React is unaware of the change, and nothing is rendered.

 # Events